dotnet/reactive/Rx.NET/Documentation/IntroToRx/03_CreatingObservableSequences.md

 Your delegate must return either an `IDisposable` or an `Action` to enable unsubscription.
 When the subscriber disposes their subscription in order to unsubscribe, Rx will invoke `Dispose()` on the `IDisposable` you returned, or in the case where you returned an `Action`, it will invoke that.

 This example is reminiscent of the `MySequenceOfNumbers` example from the start of this chapter, in that it immediately produces a few fixed values.
 The main difference in this case is that Rx adds some wrappers that can handle awkward situations such as re-entrancy.
-Rx will sometimes automatically defer work to prevent deadlocks, so it's possible that code consuming the `IObservable<string>` returned by this method will see a call to `Subscribe` return before the callback in the code above runs, in which case it would be possible for them to unsubscribe inside their `OnNext` handler.
+Rx will sometimes automatically defer work to prevent deadlocks, so it's possible that code consuming the `IObservable<int>` returned by this method will see a call to `Subscribe` return before the callback in the code above runs, in which case it would be possible for them to unsubscribe inside their `OnNext` handler.

 The following sequence diagram shows how this could occur in practice.
 Suppose the `IObservable<int>` returned by `SomeNumbers` has been wrapped by Rx in a way that ensures that subscription occurs in some different execution context.
 We'd typically determine the context by using a suitable [scheduler](11_SchedulingAndThreading.md#schedulers).
 (The [`SubscribeOn`](11_SchedulingAndThreading.md#subscribeon-and-observeon) operator creates such a wrapper.)
 We might use the [`TaskPoolScheduler`](11_SchedulingAndThreading.md#taskpoolscheduler) in order to ensure that the subscription occurs on some task pool thread.
 So when our application code calls `Subscribe`, the wrapper `IObservable<int>` doesn't immediately subscribe to the underlying observable.
 Instead it queues up a work item with the scheduler to do that, and then immediately returns without waiting for that work to run.
 This is how our subscriber can be in possession of an `IDisposable` representing the subscription before `Observable.Create` invokes our callback.
 The diagram shows the subscriber then making this available to the observer.